 Step 2.
 Analyzing Tweets for Sentiment

-When uploading the .csv file that contains United Airline tweets in MonkeyLearn, we need to discard the first row and ignore the time column.
+When uploading the .csv file that contains United Airlines tweets in MonkeyLearn, we need to discard the first row and ignore the time column.

-Most humans would be able to quickly interpret that the tweet was being ironic about United Airlines’ disastrous “passenger re-accommodation”.
-By applying this contextual understanding to the sentence, we can easily identify the sentiment as negative towards United Airlines.
+Most humans would be able to quickly interpret that the tweet was attempting irony about United Airlines’ disastrous “passenger re-accommodation”.
+By applying this contextual understanding to the sentence, we can easily identify the sentiment as negative toward United Airlines.
 Without contextual understanding, a machine looking at the sentence above might see the word “genius” and categorize it as positive.

 The above example shows how sentiment analysis has its limitations and is not to be used as a 100% accurate marker.
 As with any automated process, it is prone to error and often needs a human eye to watch over it.